tomvanbraeckel/yamcs.github.com/docs/studio/Processed_Variables.md

     While exploring existing displays you may sometimes notice widgets that are backed by a PV <em>without</em> a schema.
 By convention these are all resolved using the <tt>para://</tt> schema.
 Displays authors often choose not to specify this schema.
 </div>

-####
 Local PVs are read and written entirely in a running Yamcs Studio instance.
-Local PVs are never communicated to Yamcs, nor to any other copies of Yamcs Studio.
+They are never communicated to Yamcs, nor to any other copies of Yamcs Studio.
 Local PVs are typically used by the display author as a means to store information that needs to be communicated from one widget to another.
 They also form a powerful building block when scripting advanced displays due to their ability to store runtime state.
 This makes it possible to script logic based on a historical window of values.

 Local PVs are transient, and are reset when Yamcs Studio is restarted.